MHassaanButt/BreastCancerAI-DetectNet/README.md

 accuracy                           0.92       500

-## Repository Contents
-- **src/**: This directory contains the source code for the BreastCancerAI-DetectNet algorithm.
-- **data/**: Placeholder for the dataset or instructions on how to download it.
-- **models/**: Trained models and model evaluation files.
-- **notebooks/**: Jupyter notebooks demonstrating data preprocessing, model training, and evaluation.
-- **requirements.txt**: A list of required Python packages to run the project.
-- **LICENSE**: The license under which this project is distributed.

-## Usage
-[Instructions on how to use the code and train the model should be included here.]

 ## Contributions
 Contributions to BreastCancerAI-DetectNet are welcome!
 If you have suggestions, bug fixes, or improvements, feel free to open an issue or submit a pull request.